 The LA TIG has completed environmental compliance technical assistance and reviews with the applicable state and federal agencies.
-NOAA, on behalf of the LA TIG, has requested ESA consultations from NMFS for the Rabbit Island project.
+NOAA, on behalf of the LA TIG, has requested ESA consultation from NMFS for the Rabbit Island project.
 This request is seeking concurrence with the determination of a not likely to adversely affect determination for sea turtles associated with the Rabbit Island project.

-DOI, on behalf of the LA TIG, has not yet requested ESA consultation with USFWS.
-EFH consultation with NMFS is complete for Rabbit Island and in process for the Jean Lafitte shoreline project.
+DOI, on behalf of the LA TIG, requested ESA consultation with USFWS.
+On January 21, 2020, USFWS concurred with the determination of a not likely to adversely affect Island project.